vjcitn/CUREMentoring/README.md

 data science early in students' educational experience.
 Participating in mentorship will have multiple follow-on effects:

-- help grow the workforce
-- help pursue goals of equity and inclusiveness
-- bring fresh eyes and intuitions to your research efforts
-- explore potentials for growing this initiative beyond cancer data science

 To apply for consideration of a mentoring project, complete [this form](https://www.surveymonkey.com/r/dfhccmentor2022).
 Applications should be submitted by the end of February; contact stvjc at channing dot harvard dot edu if